 My First Lava Lamp was:

 My first NEW lamp was in 1994 I was 13 and bought it at Spencer's, blue white with black base.

-I got into collecting around mid 90's when I first saw a collectibles magazine on the subject, speaking of 70s lava lamps, it was the first time I had really seen pinhole based lamps.
+I got into collecting around mid 90's when I first saw a Collectibles magazine on vintage lava lamps.
+It was the first time I had really seen pinhole based lamps.

 The first vintage I acquired was the nightlight clown, knowing nothing about if this was an authentic version or if some kid just stuck a decal on the glass to make it cute.
 Well I snagged it, and although it had some dead lava and a crack in the glass lip I still found it alluring and later found out it was rare.